Seeed-Studio/node-red-contrib-ml/README.md

 https://user-images.githubusercontent.com/20147381/170643573-2a2d70c2-7e0b-430b-b66c-ee56ade3116f.mp4

 ## Learn more

-For a more detailed step-by-step guide on using Node-RED for Edge AI Vision, Please pay attention to this software.
+For a more detailed step-by-step guide on using Node-RED for Edge AI Vision, please pay attention to this software.